-Winners of the prestigious VIS Award of Excellence include Olympic and World Champions such as Catherine Freeman and Steve Moneghetti (Athletics), Danielle Woodward (Canoeing), Peter Antonie, the “Oarsome Foursome” and Drew Ginn & James Tomkins, and Kimberley Brennan (Rowing), Daniel Kowalski, Matt Welsh, Leisel Jones and Mack Horton (Swimming), Sarah Fitz-Gerald (Squash), Tom King & Mark Turnbull and Glenn Ashby (Sailing), Alisa Camplin, Lydia Lassila and David Morris (Aerial Skiing), and Katie Mactier, Leigh Howard and Cadel Evans (Cycling), and Paralympians Kelly Cartwright (Athletics) and Dylan Alcott (Wheelchair Tennis) and Carol Cooke (Para-Cycling).
+Winners of the prestigious VIS Award of Excellence include Olympic and World Champions such as Catherine Freeman and Steve Moneghetti (Athletics), Danielle Woodward (Canoeing), Peter Antonie, the “Oarsome Foursome” and Drew Ginn & James Tomkins, and Kimberley Brennan (Rowing), Daniel Kowalski, Matt Welsh, Leisel Jones and Mack Horton (Swimming), Sarah Fitz-Gerald (Squash), Tom King & Mark Turnbull and Glenn Ashby (Sailing), Alisa Camplin, Lydia Lassila and David Morris (Aerial Skiing), and Katie Mactier, Leigh Howard and Cadel Evans (Cycling), and Paralympians Kelly Cartwright (Athletics) Dylan Alcott (Wheelchair Tennis) and Carol Cooke (Para-Cycling).

 Ahead for the VIS

-The VIS is excited about what lies ahead in the coming years, including the PyeongChang Winter Olympic and Paralympic Games and the Gold Coast Commonwealth Games in 2018, plus the many World Championship events for the range of sports involving VIS athletes.
+The VIS is excited about what lies ahead in the coming years, including the Toyko 2020 Olympic and Paralympic Games, plus the many World Championship events for the range of sports involving VIS athletes.